-Richard Dunlop was born on 24 December 1960 about 100 metres from where he established his first art studio in his teenage bedroom in Amarina Ave, Ashgrove, Brisbane, a suburb in which all of the streets are named after flora (including poisonous varieties).
+Richard Dunlop was born on 24 December 1960 about 100 metres from where he established his first art studio in his teenage bedroom at 68 Amarina Ave, Ashgrove, Brisbane, a suburb in which all of the streets are named after flora (including poisonous varieties).
 The leafy surrounds of the suburb are routinely assumed by critics as the impetus for the artist’s idiosyncratic way of depicting sub-tropical botany teeming with life and metaphorical loadings about cycles of beauty and tragedy.

 Dunlop began exhibiting in Brisbane in 1985, painting at nights while employed by the Queensland Education Department.
 First as a teacher in south-western Queensland, then as a prominent curriculum developer, he obtained three degrees, including a Doctor of Philosophy from the University of Queensland in 1992.
 Some overseas curriculum development assignments took him to Papua New Guinea, Indonesia, Tonga, and East Timor working for various international aid agencies and the United Nations.

 The artist’s daughter, Hannah was born in 1990, and his son, Sebastian in 1993, to Anne Gambling, who now lives in Switzerland.

 Dunlop continued to exhibit with a range of successful commercial as well as not-for-profit artist-run galleries in Brisbane throughout the late ‘80s and mid-1990’s, by which time he was invited to join Ray Hughes Gallery, a gallery renowned for its cultivation of world-class painters.
 He agreed to exhibit exclusively with Hughes until 2003.
 In 1999, Dunlop relocated to Switzerland, with the following year resulting in the dissolution of his long-term relationship with Anne Gambling.
 He returned to Australia as a sole father to the two children of the relationship.